komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 * **Market Base Line > Signal Level**:
     * BUYs are allowed if TDI yellow line is >= **Signal level**
     * SELLs are allowed if TDI yellow line is <= **Signal level**

-You don't need the TDI indicator file for the correct work of EA.
-However, you can get it [here](https://drive.google.com/drive/folders/1VXsedtTLt2Tp27CQ1nfsGpdm-Z57IZ0v?usp=sharing), if you want

 <br />